-© 2020 College Board.
+© 2021 College Board.
 College Board, Advanced Placement, AP, SAT, Student Search Service, and the acorn logo are registered trademarks of College Board.
-PSAT is a trademark owned by College Board.
-PSAT/NMSQT is a registered trademark of College Board and National Merit Scholarship Corporation.
+BigFuture and PSAT are trademarks owned by College Board.
 Khan Academy is a registered trademark in the United States and other jurisdictions.
 All other marks are the property of their respective owners.
 Visit College Board on the web: collegeboard.org.